mhahsler/arules/README.md

     ##      type of home=house,
     ##      language in home=english} => {marital status=married}    0.11       0.96     0.11  2.6   988

-## Usage arules from Python
+## Using arules from Python

-See [Getting started with R arules using Python.](https://mhahsler.github.io/arules/docs/python/arules_python.html)
+See [Getting started with arules using Python.](https://mhahsler.github.io/arules/docs/python/arules_python.html)

 ## Support